Magirus: Airship ladders

-Though seldom seen today, the Magirus company produced almost all of the early, movable ladders used in the construction of large, rigid airships in Germany and the United States.
+The Magirus company produced many of the early, movable ladders used in the construction of large, rigid airships in Germany and the United States.
 The multi-extension, wooden ladders were mounted on massively constructed, wooden carriage frames with a fifth wheel-style, forward axle assembly.
 Although it appeared to be designed for horses, the ladders could be easily moved by two men.
 The carriage was equipped with four, hand screw-type "outriggers" that would resist the ladder from tipping.
 The ladder did not swivel on the carriage.
 It was elevated and extended only towards the front of the carriage.
 In the "working" position, the ladder had to be elevated to about an 80° angle to allow full extension to 85 ft.
 (The maximum extended length of the largest wooden Magirus ladder is unknown, but the ones used during the erection of the Goodyear-Zeppelin Corporation's USS Akron and USS Macon reached to 85 ft.)

-They can be seen, commonly, in early photographs of airships under construction in the 1920s and 1930s.

-In the Soviet Union
+Trucks for the Soviet Union

-In 1974, the firm was awarded a contract (called the Delta Project) for delivery in 1975–1976 of about 9,500 dumper and flatbed trucks (Magirus М232 D19 and M290 D26) to the Soviet Union to work on the construction of the Baikal–Amur Mainline (BAM).
+In 1974, the firm was awarded a contract (called the Delta Project) for delivery in 1975/1976 of about 9,500 dumper and flatbed trucks (Magirus-Deutz М232 D19 and M290 D26) to the Soviet Union to work on the construction of the Baikal–Amur Mainline (BAM).
 This order was the largest in the company's history.
 These models were export-only options KHD products that were not offered on the domestic market in Germany.
-By January 1, 1975, for the first batch of Magirus trucks for BAM construction was ready to be sent to the Soviet Union.
-Many of these trucks are still in service today.
+By January 1, 1975, for the first batch of Magirus-Deutz trucks for BAM construction was ready to be sent to the Soviet Union.
 Largely because of this single order, in 1975, export products accounted for 70% of total production by Magirus-Deutz, and the firm took the second place among the German truck manufacturers.

 In 1982, Magirus-Deutz erstwhile owners KHD sold the licensing rights for Soviet production of up to 25,000 Series 413 diesel engines.
 These were meant to be installed in heavy USSR trucks and other vehicles.